EVerest/everest-core/docs/source/explanation/module-configurations.rst

 via OCPP or other energy management implementations), there will be automatic power sharing between the two EvseManagers.

-More sophisticated energy management which is done for more than only one physical charging device will be possible soon as we are implementing a solution for remote communication between multiple EVerest instances.

 DC charging
 ===========

-A short hint for realizing DC charging:
+DC charging typically requires isolation and over-voltage monitoring, a DC power supply and SLAC.
+Use this picture as a short hint for realizing DC charging:

 .. image:: images/7-admin-panel-dc-with-imd-and-dc-power.png

-A more detailed use case will follow.

 .. _explaination_3_tier_mappings: